alex-curtin/SEI-Project-1/README.md

   - This is currently working as it should.

 4. Create chord chart
   - It currently creates a chart that has starting fret info and fingering info, but doesn't have actual notes assigned to fret positions.
-I am currently working on a way to fix this.
+To fix if possible, not high priority.

 5. Display chord chart
   - The chart appears but I need to create conditions to alter the appearance based on the starting fret of the chart.
+  - Currently need to: fix appearance of muted strings on chords that start after fret; make finger notation markers appear over strings; Add fret markers; add conditions for barre chords.
-  - The site needs to be styled.
+  - The site needs to be styled & made responsive.
+This is the current priority.

 6. Publish site on Surge